treeman/money/README.md

 1. Customized sort?
 1. Need to specify currency
 1. Need to support split budgets with another person/non-tracked account
+1. JS enabled budget view
+    1. Everything should already be editable, just click and change.

 ## Investments Graphs/Repots
 1. Possibly just use a non-budget account as a base